dilsadunsal/HRPlanesv2-Data-Set/README.md

 ## <div align="left">Details About Dataset</div>

 The HRPlanesv2 dataset consists of 2120 satellite images with different sizes all taken from Google Earth.
+The size of all images in the dataset is 4800 x 2703 pixel.

 Dataset is divided in three parts as 70% train, %20 validation and %10 test.
 The aircrafts in the train and validation data sets have a proportion of 80% and above.
 The number of objects in the images containing aircraft samples from various airports around the world is shown in the figure below.